-A computer model using DGMR (iNoise, Version 2020.0) noise modelling software was used to quantify noise emissions from the project. iNoise is a new intuitive and quality assured software for industrial noise calculations in the environment.
+A computer model was developed to quantify project noise emissions to neighbouring receivers for typical construction activities and operations.
+DGMR (iNoise, Version 2020.0) noise modelling software was used to quantify noise emissions from typical construction activities and operations. iNoise is a new intuitive and quality assured software for industrial noise calculations in the environment.
 3D noise modelling is considered industry best practice for assessing noise emissions from projects.